 The increase in gross margin was primarily due to higher volumes in the Permian and Badlands, partially offset by lower Central volumes and realized prices.
 NGL production and NGL sales increased primarily due to higher inlet volumes and increased NGL recoveries.
-Natural gas sales increased primarily due to higher inlet volumes and NGL production increased due to production from new wells and the addition of the Hopson, Pembrook and Falcon plants in 2019.
-In the Badlands, natural gas gathered volumes and NGL production increased due to product to prod quarter of 2019.
+Natural gas sales increased primarily due to higher inlet volumes.
+In the Permian, natural gas inlet volumes and NGL production increased due to production from new wells and the addition of the Hopson, Pembrook and Falcon plants in 2019.
+In the Badlands, natural gas gathered volumes and NGL production increased due to production from new wells and the incremental processing capacity available with the commencement of operations at the LM4 Plant in the third quarter of 2019.
 Total crude oil gathered volumes increased in both the Permian and the Badlands due to production from new wells.